 If you end on a happy note, try to put in some underlying tension giving the reader the tension won’t last.
 Don’t be too obvious.
 Readers are smart, and you must always respect the reader.

-How Does Each Scene Lead To The Next Scene?
+How Does the Scene Ending Lead To The Next Scene?

 To make your scene lead to the following scene, you have to read both scenes.
 Then think about what they have in common.